+October 2021 – this post has gotten an update!
+Check out these Jamboard updates and some new ideas for how to use it in music classes.
 I see the irony that my last post was about understanding your WHY in the classroom prior to determining your WHAT, and today I am starting another series on specific tech tools.
-However, with the school year beginning soon in many parts of the US, I know getting information about these tools will be helpful to many music teachers.
-With distancing recommendations, I believe technology will play a large role in any teaching situation, remote … Continue reading “Getting Started with Google Jamboard” →
+However, with the school year beginning soon in many parts of the US, I know getting information … Continue reading “Getting Started with Google Jamboard” →

 August 1st was a day many teachers on social media were looking forward to – it was the day Flipgrid announced their new features for this school year!
 While I was not able to make the trek to Minneapolis for the release party (silly new puppy got in the way – at least he’s cute!) instead, I co-hosted a viewing party here in Northern Virginia.
 Flipgrid did not disappoint!
 The new features are fantastic.
 From … Continue reading “Flipgrid – What’s New?” →